Louis Calhern: Career

-Calhern played the role of the devious George Caswell, the manipulative board member of Tredway Corporation, in the 1954 production of Executive Suite, followed by the role of a jaded, acerbic high school teacher in The Blackboard Jungle (1955).
-His performance as lecherous Uncle Willie in High Society (1956), a musical remake of The Philadelphia Story, was his final film appearance.
+Calhern played the role of the devious George Caswell, the manipulative board member of Tredway Corporation, in the 1954 production of Executive Suite, followed by the role of a jaded, acerbic high school teacher in Blackboard Jungle (1955).
+His performance as cheerfully lecherous Uncle Willie in High Society (1956), a musical remake of The Philadelphia Story, was his final film appearance.

 Personal life

 Calhern battled alcoholism for much of his adult life; as a result, he lost several important screen and stage roles.
-According to former wife Schafer, Calhern's inability to overcome his addiction ended their marriage.
+According to former wife Natalie Schafer, Calhern's inability to overcome his addiction ended their marriage.
 While he was willing to consult doctors, she said Calhern refused to attend Alcoholics Anonymous because he was an atheist and considered AA to be a religious organization.
 Calhern ultimately overcame his alcohol addiction by the late 1940s.

 Death

-Calhern died May 12, 1956, at age 61 of a sudden heart attack in Nara, Japan, while there to film The Teahouse of the August Moon.
-His body was cremated and his remains interred at Hollywood Forever Cemetery in Los Angeles, California.
+On May 12, 1956, Calhern, aged 61, died unexpectedly of a heart attack while in Nara, Japan to begin filming The Teahouse of the August Moon (Paul Ford replaced Calhern in the film).
+His body was cremated and was interred at Hollywood Forever Cemetery in Los Angeles, California.